frizb/Linux-Privilege-Escalation/README.md

 Are any of the discovered credentials being reused by multiple acccounts?
 `sudo - username`
 `sudo -s`

+Are there any Cron Jobs Running?

+What files have been updated most recently?

 ## Where can we WRITE?